 There are several types of depression.
 The most common types are major depressive disorder and dysthymic disorder.

-- Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, study, eat, and enjoy activities he or she once liked.
+- Major depressive disorder, also called major depression or clinical depression, is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, concentrate, eat, and enjoy activities he or she once liked.
 Major depression prevents a person from functioning normally.
 An episode of major depression may occur only once in a person's lifetime, but more often, it recurs throughout a person's life.

 - Dysthymic disorder, also called dysthymia, is a less severe but more long-lasting form of depression.
 Dysthymia is characterized by symptoms lasting two years or longer that keep a person from functioning normally or feeling well.
 People with dysthymia may also experience one or more episodes of major depression during their lifetime.